-The VSITE mission is to develop and implement the education of the highest quality that will motivate each participant (male student / female student, teachers and business people) within their ambitions and interests to involve themselves into the management of modern information technology courses.
-Professional activity is achieved within projects in economy and other areas of general and public interest, which contribute to raising the applied knowledge in the areas of VSITE activity.
-College for Information Technologies cooperates even outside of Croatia, which contributes to improvement of mission through the knowledge transfer and mobility of students and teachers.
+VSITE's mission is to develop and implement education of the highest quality that will motivate each participant (male student / female student, teachers and business people) within their ambitions and interests to involve themselves into the management of modern information technology courses.
+Professional activity is achieved through projects in economy and other areas of general and public interest, which contribute to raising the applied knowledge in the areas of VSITE activity.
+College for Information Technologies performs even outside of Croatia, which contributes to the improvement of its mission through the knowledge transfer and mobility of students and teachers.
 There is a strong emphasis on raising public awareness of the place and the role of information technology in broader social context.